Sircjarr/Kt-Cmd-Args-Parser/README.md

 ```

 ### Required args
 Specifying required args is very similar to specifying optional arguments.
-Make the seed arg required by changing the return type to a non-null `String` and calling `parser.requiredArg()`:
+Make the seed arg required by changing the return type to a non-null `String` and calling `requiredArg`:
 ```kotlin
 val seed: String by parser.requiredArg(
     "-s", "--seed",